Effect-TS and Functional Abstractions in TypeScript

 );

-Business Logic Isolation
+Business Logic Takes Center Stage

-Pipeline flow eliminates temporary stateType-Driven Development
+Pipeline flow eliminates temporary variables and mutation tracking.

-No manual promise chains or try/catch blocks
+Eliminating manual promise chains and nested try/catch blocks reduces logic clutter.

 // Final high-SNR business workflow